 The use of an intraoperative MRI scanner allows BNA surgeons to precisely localize tumors during surgery and obtain real-time MRI’s while performing surgical resections.
 Most surgeons’ technical skills are limited by an obligatory conservative surgery in an attempt to try and avoid the risk of stroke, paralysis or speech loss.
 Surgeons often leave a part of the tumor unresected in an attempt to avoid these complications.
 Intraoperative, real-time MRI technology allows BNA surgeons to confirm intraoperatively that the entire tumor has been removed while still in surgery, and thus considerably reduces the number of additional surgeries needed.
-This technology helps give a new hope for our patients through a more complete surgical resection of their tumor and a decreased incidence of reoperation, thus allowing for a much faster recovery.
+This technology helps give new hope for our patients through a more complete surgical resection of their tumor and a decreased incidence of reoperation, thus allowing for a much faster recovery.

 Precise planning is a cornerstone of neurosurgery.
 Knowing the margins of a brain lesion, as well as the most direct path to it – one that avoids critical structures – is essential to successful surgery.
 A variety of tools can help the neurosurgeon to plan surgery, but none have been as successful as the latest advance in imaging, intraoperative MRI (iMRI).
 This latest adaptation of MRI technology transforms it into a tool that surgeons can use to visualize what they cannot see during surgery.
 With iMRI, physicians now can view real-time images during the actual operation rather than having to look at images made preoperatively or wait for images after surgery is over to confirm a complete resection.
-Dynamic changes of the intracranial contents regularly occur during the surgical procedure.
+Dynamic changes in the intracranial contents regularly occur during the surgical procedure.
 The surgeon is therefore faced with a continuously changing intraoperative field.
 The iMRI offers real-time visualization during all stages of brain surgery so that neurosurgeons can plan the path of the surgery at every point.
 As a result, surgery is more precise and with potentially superior results.

 We believe that the patients, and referring physicians, who count on Boulder Neurosurgical & Spine Associates (BNA) deserve nothing less than the most successful results possible.
 With the investment in iMRI our surgeons are offering those superior, successful results.